Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: System Design

 \subsubsection{Experiment Controller}

 The experiment controller is the execution engine of the platform.
-During experiment setup, the controller creates a session instance, compiles experiment configurations, binds variables to the conditions specified by the researcher, and renders the user interfaces.
-During a live session, the controller manages the timer, validates actions and interactions for participants, updates private and shared state, and tracks all behavioral logs for post-hoc analysis.
+During experiment setup, the controller creates a session instance, compiles experiment configurations, binds variables to researcher-specified conditions, and renders the user interfaces.
+During a live session, the controller manages timing, validates participant actions and interactions, updates private and shared states, and records behavioral logs for post-hoc analysis.
 If an LLM agent is registered, the controller instantiates an agent context, as described above.
-At the same time, human participants can log in to the participant interface using their session ID and participant ID.
-The controller exhaustively tracks all the actions, including trades, messages, resource production and allocations, order submissions, as well as agent inputs and outputs.
+Meanwhile, human participants can log in to the participant interface using their session ID and participant ID.
+The controller exhaustively tracks all actions, including trades, messages, resource production and allocation, order submissions, and agent inputs and outputs.

 \re{To safeguard participant data, the controller stores logs locally by default, avoiding third-party cloud retention.
 To prevent model 'jailbreaks' or toxic output, the ACP enforces strict schema validation on all agent outputs before rendering them to humans, which can effectively sandbox the agent's communicative capabilities.}